Sakib1263/VGG-1D-2D-Tensorflow-Keras/README.md

 2. Number of input kernel/filter, commonly known as Width of the model.
 3. Number of classes for Classification tasks and number of extracted features for Regression tasks.
 4. Number of Channels in the Input Dataset.
 Details of the process are available in the DEMO provided in the codes section.
+The datasets used in the DEMO as also available in the 'Documents' folder.

 A 3D view of the VGG Architecture is provided below for better clarification:
 ![VGG Architecture](https://github.com/Sakib1263/VGG-Model-Builder-KERAS/blob/main/Documents/Images/VGG%20Model.png "VGG Architecture 3D")